EOSIO/Documentation/TechnicalWhitePaper.md

 Governance is the process by which people in a community:

-A. Reach consensus on subjective matters of collective action that cannot be captured entirely by software algorithms;
+1. Reach consensus on subjective matters of collective action that cannot be captured entirely by software algorithms;
-B. Carry out the decisions they reach; and
+2. Carry out the decisions they reach; and
-C. Alter the governance rules themselves via Constitutional amendments.
+3. Alter the governance rules themselves via Constitutional amendments.

 An EOS.IO software-based blockchain implements a governance process that efficiently directs the existing influence of block producers.
 Absent a defined governance process, prior blockchains relied ad hoc, informal, and often controversial governance processes that result in unpredictable outcomes.